willianathompson/configure-ad/README.md

 </p>
 <p>
-The client VM is now connected to the domain.
+The Client-1 VM is now connected to the domain.
 A restart is required.
-Upon logging back in, the client VM will be a member of the domain.
+Upon logging back in, the Client-1 VM will be a member of the domain.
 </p>
 <p>